reddragon/blog.gaurav.ai/_posts/2025-08-05-kv-caching-kv-sharing.markdown

 The figure above illustrates the KV _Sharing_ by showing a shared KV cache between the last $l/2$ layers.
 It is easy to see that if this works, we can simply not compute the K, V representations for $l/2$ of the layers.
 More generally, we save $l/k$ of the FLOPS, if the last $l/k$ layers are shared.

 However, to make this work we need to ensure that the model is trained with the KV-Sharing behavior.
-This is detailed in the <a href="https://arxiv.org/abs/2405.05254" target="_blank">You Only Cache Once paper</a> paper.
+This is detailed in the <a href="https://arxiv.org/abs/2405.05254" target="_blank">You Only Cache Once</a> paper.

 Some of the intuition behind why this even works in the first place, comes from works like <a href="https://arxiv.org/abs/2505.13898" target="_blank">these</a>, which show empirically that in a deep transformer-like model, the last layers are correlated with each other.
 What this means is that the last few layers are not necessarily adding a lot of new information, but just tweaking the output so far.
 This redundancy can potentially be exploited (on another note, how can we make these layers do more heavy lifting?).